SciML/Catalyst.jl/docs/src/model_creation/coupled_crn_equations.md

 end
 nothing # hide
 ```
 We can now define initial conditions and parameter values, and use these to build an `ODEProblem`.
-Note that, since `X2`'s value can be computed by solving a nonlinear problem at the initial condition (using the supplied algebraic equation), its value *does not* need to be supplied to the initial condition vector.
+Note that, since `X2`'s value can be computed by solving a nonlinear problem at the initial condition (using the supplied algebraic equation), its value *should not* need to be supplied to the initial condition vector.
 ```@example coupled_eqs_alg_eq
 u0 = [:X => 1.0]
 tspan = (0.0, 10.0)